LTA Tennis Instructor

 "I am so glad I waited to do the Instructor course.
 I feel much more confident and skilled to be the best I can be.
 I’m now putting it into practice at my local club, and am LOVING coaching!" - Kate, Accredited LTA Instructor

-This enhanced five day qualification (split into four core and one elective day), is ideal for those looking to build on the coaching foundations of LTA Assistant/Level 1, enabling you to lead (not assist) in the delivery of group coaching.
+This five day qualification (split into four core training days and one elective day), is ideal for those looking to build on the coaching foundations of the LTA Assistant qualification, enabling you to lead (not assist) in the delivery of group coaching.

 During the course you will: